 The Mollie WooCommerce plugin enables you to quickly let customers pay with Bitcoin while receiving the corresponding amount in euros.
-It only takes a few minutes to start receiving Bitcoin payments, and there are no hidden fees involved.
+It only takes a few minutes to start receiving Bitcoin payments, and there are no hidden fees.
 You only pay a small amount for successful transactions.

 SpectroCoin is an all-in-one solution for Bitcoin.
 Their services include a wide range of Bitcoin solutions, from exchanges to Bitcoin e-wallets.
 They build their business policy on Bitcoin’s philosophy of making financing quicker, frictionless, and flexible.

-The SpectroCoin WooCommerce plugin offers an alternate payment method that can be used by anyone from anywhere in the world.
+The SpectroCoin WooCommerce plugin offers a payment method that can be used by anyone from anywhere in the world.
 Stores can accept Bitcoin payments as well as XEM and Dash.
-You can avoid cryptocurrency price risks by settling payments in EUR, USD, GBP, or any of the 20+ currencies offered by SpectroCoin.
+You can avoid cryptocurrency price risks by settling payments in EUR, USD, GBP, or any of the 20+ currencies they support.

 Stripe has ended support for processing Bitcoin payments.
-The Stripe payment gateway for WooCommerce lets you accept payments directly onsite and includes the option to receive payment requests (Apple Pay and Google Pay), SEPA, and various payment methods.
+However, the Stripe payment gateway for WooCommerce lets you accept payments directly onsite and includes the option to receive payment requests (Apple Pay and Google Pay), SEPA, and various payment methods.